alexandervpetrov/ribosome/README.md

 to enforce and support the release process with reproducibility and immutability in mind.

 Ribosome on its own does not know how to *release* projects or *load* services.
-It provides only the **structure** for these operations.
+It provides only the **structure** or **interface** for these operations.

-So, to configure a project for Ribosome via the file `codons.yaml` - you need to provide commands that implement your project's release process under Ribosome structure.
+So, to configure a project for Ribosome via the file `codons.yaml` - you need to provide build, setup and other commands - your project's release process implementation of Ribosome interface.

 Please, see examples for
 [Nginx configuration files](https://github.com/alexandervpetrov/ribosome-example-nginx)